MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-trigger.md

-# Create a trigger for step navigation in Dynamics 365 Guides
+# Create a trigger for step navigation in the Dynamics 365 Guides PC app

 If you’re using HoloLens 2 with Microsoft Dynamics 365 Guides, you can create a trigger that automatically advances an operator to the next step based on detection of their hand(s).
 This provides a very natural way for operators to complete a task.
 You place the triggers in the real world where the work takes place.
 The operator doesn’t have to